pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 * [Install and configure Pulumi and Node.js](https://www.pulumi.com/docs/get-started/aws/begin/?language=nodejs) (we'll use TypeScript)
 * [Install and configure MongoDB Community Edition](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/)
 * [Sign into DigitalOcean](cloud.digitalocean.com/) and get a [personal access token](https://cloud.digitalocean.com/account/api/tokens) with read-write permissions
+* Grant DigitalOcean access to your GitHub repository.
+To do that, [visit the Apps page](https://cloud.digitalocean.com/apps), choose Create App, and following the steps to install the GitHub app and return to the Console

-One thing to note: we'll be creating real DigitalOcean resources, so there's a chance you'll incur a slight cost for the resources you use (for DigitalOcean, not Pulumi).
-However, we'll be using the least expensive plan settings available and tearing everything down when we're through, so that cost shouldn't amount to more than a penny or two at most.
+One thing to note: we'll be creating real DigitalOcean resources, here, so there's a chance you'll incur a slight cost for the resources you use.
+But since we'll be using the least expensive plan settings available, and tearing everything down when we're done, that cost shouldn't amount to more than a penny or two at most.

 ## Cloning and inspecting the repository